William-Edwards-STFC/ep_dg_auth/README.md

-# Etherpad lite ICAT+ authentication and authorization
+# Etherpad lite Datagateway-API authentication and authorization

 This plugin, based on the sessionId passed by query param, authenticates and authorizes an user.
-The authorization is based on the permissions to the logbook via icatplus
+The authorization is based on the permissions to the logbook via datagateway-api

 ## Plugin installation

 In your etherpad-lite dir:

-    npm install ep_icatplus_auth
+    npm install ep_icat_auth

 Add to settings.json: